jkitsao/devhook-engineering-blog/_posts/reactive-mpesa-stk-webhooks.md

 I've written about two solid implementations for this:

-- **Using [Devhooks Sync](https://devhooks.live/docs/sync)**: Devhooks provides a **built-in WebSocket sync feature** that lets your app **subscribe to webhook events** in real-time without writing extra infra.
-As soon as Daraja sends a callback, your frontend gets the update instantly. _(link for docs)_
+- **Using [Devhooks Sync](https://blog.devhooks.live/posts/real-time-mpesa-webhooks-devhooks-sync)**: Devhooks provides a **built-in WebSocket sync feature** that lets your app **subscribe to webhook events** in real-time without writing extra infra.
+As soon as Daraja sends a callback, your frontend gets the update instantly.
-- **Using [Cloudflare Durable Objects](https://blog.devhooks.live/posts/mpesa-cloudflare-durable-reactive)**: A more DIY approach where each customer session gets its **own WebSocket-backed Durable Object**.
+- **Using [Cloudflare Durable Objects](https://blog.devhooks.live/posts/mpesa-cloudflare-durable-reactive-stk)**: A more DIY approach where each customer session gets its **own WebSocket-backed Durable Object**.
 When the webhook arrives, the Durable Object relays the update directly to connected clients.

 This is essentially what **Paystack**'s React components already do, you initiate a payment, and as soon as the backend gets the webhook, the SDK **relays the status in real-time** to your app.
 The UX is buttery smooth… now imagine that across every Kenyan e-commerce site or POS terminal.